-ENV 3506 RESOURCE ECOLOGY AND MANAGEMENT
+ENV 3506 NATURAL RESOURCE ECOLOGY AND MANAGEMENT

 A study of renewable natural resources from a holistic and management viewpoint, with a particular emphasis on the economic, policy and ethical dimensions.
 Topics include history of natural resource conservation and environmentalism in the US; conservation and management of soil, land, landscapes, forests, wildlife, biodiversity, and other resources; and public lands policy and management.
 Lecture and some field trips.
-Prerequisite: BIOL 1101 or BIOL 1503 and either ENV 1112 or ENV 1411.
+Prerequisite: BIOL 1503 and either ENV 1112 or ENV 1401 or ENV 1402 or ENV 1403.